 April 14: Near Eastern Studies and Digital Scholarship Conversations @IAS Joint Lecture, Bibliotheca Arabica - A Digital Home for the Arabic Manuscript Tradition, Verena Klemm (Institute of Arabic Studies, University of Leipzig, Germany), and Stefanie Brinkmann, Boris Liebrenz, Thomas Efer (Sächsische Akademie der Wissenschaften zu Leipzig).
 Arabic literatures are usually studied as purely creative products, a body of texts disembodied from their material life.
 Bibliotheca Arabica, in contrast, focusses on the context, the production, transmission, and reception of the manuscripts that for centuries carried the works we study today.
 Knowing what was copied, read, endowed, or owned when, where, and by whom, offers new perspectives on this immensely rich tradition.
 However, such a research agenda requires the collection, cross-reference, normalization, and visualization of widely diverse data created over more than one and a half millennia.

 This presentation will offer an overview of the scope, progress, and challenges of Bibliotheca Arabica, illuminated through exemplary case studies of libraries and marginal commentaries.
 It will showcase the database tools that are being developed as the backbone of our analytical endeavor.
+For the recording of this event click here.

 April 23, 12-2 pm: Simtho: The Syriac Thesaurus.
 Launch of a Syriac textual corpus portal hosted by Sabine Schmidtke and George A. Kiraz from the Institute for Advanced Study.